-According to a research report from the National Highway Traffic and Safety Administration, seatbelts save approximately 13,000 lives in the United States each year.
-Furthermore, the NHTSA estimates that 7,000 U.S. car accident fatalities would have been avoided if the victims had been wearing belts.
+According to a research report from the National Highway Traffic and Safety Administration, seat belts save approximately 15,000 lives in the United States each year.
+In 2020, there were 23,824 accident fatalities; 51 percent of those passengers were unrestrained.